Dear New Mom

 Know that the playing field levels when they are teens or young adults.
 That’s when parents with perfect children go into hiding, or at least get a little quieter.
 Because it’s hard to maintain a perfect image past those wonderful middle years.

 Remember that well-oiled and shined armor that served you so well when you were single and newly married?
 It now has a soft, sweet-smelling crack in it.
-Arrows from others can find there way straight through the crack.
+Arrows from others can find their way straight through the crack.
 Know your safe people and cry and laugh with them.
 Be kind to those who aren’t safe but don’t let them into your sanctuary.

 Above all remember, there is so much grace needed in this journey of parenting.
 Grace for your kids.
 Grace for your husband.
 Grace toward in-laws.
 Grace toward the well-meaning and clueless.
 Grace to yourself.